MarchandMD/nhlapi-graphql/README.md

 - README
 - [ ] add additional endpoints
+- [ ] add team name to the response when requesting a roster

 See the [open issues](https://github.com/marchandmd/nhlapi-graphql/issues) for a full list of proposed features (and known issues).